mitgbl/SILACT/README.md

 # SILACT
-The code and supplementary document for Single-frame label-free cell tomography.
+The manuscript and code for SIngle-frame LAbel-free Cell Tomography (SILACT).

 Please cite the following paper when using the code: